 You probably have a shelter, but this is more of a brainstorming exercise in case the existing shelter/habitat is no longer suitable for whatever reason.

-For example, if you can’t heat a room in your house or apartment and need to think about moving temporarily – do you have relatives you can count on and access to a car with enough fuel to get to them?
+For example, if you live in a colder climate and you cannot heat your house or apartment for some reason and need to think about temporarily moving – do you have relatives you can count on, and access to a car with enough fuel to get to them?

 4. Energy

-Mainly fuel and towels.
-In the event of a power cut, most modern houses will also lose their heating, so think about whether it is worth preparing for the eventuality.
+Mainly for fuel and heating.
+In the event of a power cut, most modern houses will also lose their heating, so think about whether it is possible to prepare for that scenario as well.

 Buying an electric generator, stockpiling fuel or, in some cases, investing in solar panels are the options available today.
-Wood-fired energy solutions are also suitable.
+Wood-based heating solutions are also suitable.

 Other equipment to think about